Quasi-isometric rigidity of three manifold groups: Canonical splittings

 \subsection{Annulus decomposition}

-Lastly, we will introduce the JSJ decomposition along annuli for atoroidal $3$-manifolds and a generalization to relatively hyperbolic groups.
+Lastly, we will introduce the JSJ decomposition along annuli for atoroidal {three}-manifolds and a generalization to relatively hyperbolic groups.
 This will lead to splittings of groups quasi-isometric to Kleinian groups with the following properties.

-\begin{theorem}[Geometric decomposition of quasi-Kleinian one-ended groups] Let $G$ be a finitely generated one-ended group quasi-isometric to a minimally parabolic geometrically finite Kleinian group $K$.
-Then $G$ has a graph of groups structure $\GGG=(\G,\{G_v\},\{G_e\}, G_e\hookrightarrow G_{t(e)})$ with the following properties: \ben \item edge groups are virtually cyclic; \item edge groups incident to an Abelian vertex group are all commensurable; \item Abelian vertex groups are virtually cyclic or virtually $\Z^2$; \item Abelian vertex groups are not adjacent to each other nor to themselves; \item for every non-Abelian vertex group $G_v$, there is a pared compact hyperbolic $3$-manifold with pared fundamental group $(H_v,\PP_v)$ and a quasi-isometry between $(H_v,\PP_v)$ and $G_v$ equipped with the paring provided by adjacent edges and parabolic subgroups. \een \end{theorem}
+\begin{theorem}[Geometric decomposition of quasi-Kleinian one-ended groups] Let $G$ be a finitely generated one-ended group quasi-isometric to a Kleinian group $K$.
+Then $G$ {is hyperbolic relative to some collection of subgroups $\PP$ made up of virtually rank $2$ Abelian subgroups and} {it admits} a graph of groups structure $\GGG=(\G,\{G_v\},\{G_e\}, G_e\hookrightarrow G_{t(e)})$ with the following properties: \ben \item edge groups are virtually cyclic; \item edge groups incident to a {virtually} Abelian vertex group are all commensurable; \item {virtually} Abelian vertex groups are virtually cyclic or virtually $\Z^2$; \item {virtually} Abelian vertex groups are not adjacent to each other nor to themselves; \item for every {non virtually} Abelian vertex group $G_v$, there is a pared compact hyperbolic {three}-manifold { ---which is either acylindrical or a pared $I$-bundle---} with pared fundamental group $(H_v,\PP_v)$ and a quasi-isometry between $(H_v,\PP_v)$ and $G_v$ equipped with the paring provided by adjacent edges and parabolic subgroups. {\item every virtually rank $2$ Abelian subgroup of $G$ is contained in a conjugate of a vertex group; \item if a maximal parabolic subgroup is not a vertex group, then it does not contain any edge group.} \een \end{theorem}

-To prove that proposition, we will build a splitting of $K$ in two different ways.
+{By Remark \ref{torsion free etc}, we may assume that $K$ is torsion free, geometrically finite and minimally parabolic.} To prove that proposition, we will build a splitting of $K$ in two different ways.
 On the one hand, we will introduce the second part of the JSJ decomposition of the Kleinian manifold $M_K$: the characteristic annulus decomposition.
 This decomposition is obtained by doubling the manifold along its boundary and considering the restriction to the initial manifold of the torus decomposition of the double.
 Thus we get a family $A$ of annuli that cuts the manifold into pieces with some specific topological properties.
-As explained at the beginning of \textsection \ref{scn:graph of group} the action of $K=\pi_1(M_K)$ on the dual tree $\TTT_A$ to $A$ induces a graph of groups structure for $K$.
+As explained at the beginning of \textsection \ref{scn:graph of group} the action of $K=\pi_1(M_K)$ on the dual tree $\TTT_A$ to $A$ induces a graph of groups structure for $K$. {For practical purposes, we will refine $A$ into the finer {\it balanced annulus decomposition} $B$ with its dual tree $\TTT_B$ (see definition below).}